 - 1) Grade Point Average (GPA): Students must maintain a minimum cumulative GPA of a 2.0.
 Student grades of A, B, C, D, F are included in the GPA calculation.
 Grades of I (incomplete), Z (audit), W (withdrawal), or WI (withdrawal by instructor), X (incomplete), U (unsatisfactory), S (satisfactory) are not counted in the GPA. - 2) Completion Rate: Students are expected to complete two-thirds (66.67%) of all attempted credits.
-Student grades of A, B, C, D, F, U, S, are counted in attempted and completed credits.
+Student grades of A, B, C, D, F, U, S, are counted in attempted credits.
+Student grades of A, B, C, D, and S are counted in completed credits.
 Grades of F, U, and W are counted in attempted credits but 0 credits are completed.
 Grade of Z (audit) is not counted in attempted or completed credits.
-If a student has transfer equivalency (TE) credits, only the TE credits that apply toward the student's program of study will be counted in both attempted and completed credits.
+If a student has transfer equivalency (TE) credits, all TE credits will be counted in both attempted and completed credits.